 The neighborhood blocos are more and more becoming the heart and soul of Rio de Janeiro’s Carnaval.
 They are magnets that attract large numbers of revelers all over the city.
 They have I think added vitality to the Rio de Janeiro carnaval, as they are doing in other large Brazilian cities notably São Paulo.
 Some occupy a special niche such as the Cordão da Bola Preto which was said to attract a million people on the early Friday morning in downtown Rio, even in sun drenched 100 plus degree heat.
 At the other end of the spectrum is the bloco of Carmelitas (Carmelites) much smaller, but the object of growing interest.
 The bloco pays homage to the cloistered nuns in the local Carmelite convent with a simple, highly appropriate story that has captivated followers.
 A Carmelite nun suddenly flees the convent to join the revelers.
 People start looking for her including the Pope.
 The bloco does this part of the story on Friday, the first day of Carnaval.
 On Tuesday, the last day of Carnaval, the bloco is on the street for a second time when the nun returns undetected to the convent.
 Of course, the bloco is largely celebrating the escaped Carmelite nun and wishes to protect her identity.
 How?
 With their fantasia: a veil of the Carmelite order.
 “Genial” (ingenious) as Brazilians might say.

-Filed under: cultural studies, Latin American studies, Music | Tagged: music | Leave a comment »
+Filed under: Anthropology, cultural studies, Latin American studies, Music | Tagged: music | Leave a comment »